Unconditional uniqueness for the modified Korteweg-de Vries equation on the line: Notation, Function spaces and preliminary estimates

 \begin{proposition} Assume that $T>0$ and $\delta \ge 0$.
 Let $u$ be a smooth solution to \eqref{linearKdV} defined on the time interval $[0,T]$.
 Then,

 for any $\theta>0$. \end{proposition}

 \begin{proof} Let $u$ be solution to \eqref{linearKdV} defined on a time interval $[0,T]$.
-We use a nonhomogeneous Littlewood-Paley decomposition, $u=\sum_Nu_N$ where $u_N=P_Nu$, $N$ is a nonhomogeneous dyadic number and and also denote $F_N=P_NF$.
-Then, we get from the Minkowski inequalitiy that
+We use a nonhomogeneous Littlewood-Paley decomposition, $u=\sum_Nu_N$ where $u_N=P_Nu$, $N$ is a nonhomogeneous dyadic number and also denote $F_N=P_NF$.
+Then, we get from the Minkowski inequality that

 for any $\theta>0$.
 Recall that $P_0$ corresponds to the projection in low frequencies, so that we set $0^{\theta}=1$ by convention.
-Therefore, it is enough to prove that
+Since H\"older and Bernstein inequalities easily yield